Skip to content

 Are there grants for Connecticut small businesses that are not in tech?

 Yes — food and beverage businesses should explore the Samuel Adams Brewing the American Dream pitch competition ($10,000 grant plus coaching).
-Non-tech small businesses can also access mission-aligned CDFI lending through Coastal Enterprises Inc. and national programs like Accion Opportunity Fund, which operate in Connecticut with flexible underwriting for underserved entrepreneurs.
+Non-tech small businesses can also access mission-aligned CDFI lending through Coastal Enterprises Inc. and national programs like Ascendus, which operate in Connecticut with flexible underwriting for underserved entrepreneurs.